HariramSK/TestProject/README.md

 ## Editing the file

-Its a markdoen file in thid repository.
+It's a markdown file in this repository.